Bug report #16795

-#3 Updated by Pieter Brusselman over 2 years ago
+#3 Updated by Pieter Brusselman about 4 years ago

 I have a similar issue using visibility-presets/themes.
 In the printcomposer you can assign a certain preset/theme to a map.
 However, the legend does not follow the assigned preset/theme, even if auto update is unchecked.
 The legend that shows up is the one that is active in the projectwindow.